18 Days in Germany: The Ultimate Land and River Journey

 Melk, Austria → Esztergom, Hungary → Budapest, Hungary → Bratislava, Slovakia → Vienna, Austria → Linz, Austria

-Highlights along the Danube River
+Highlights Along the Danube

 Melk, Austria The highlight was the massive Benedictine Abbey towering above the town.
 Visible for miles across the Wachau Valley, the abbey is a sprawling complex of Baroque splendor, including its famous library.
 We especially enjoyed wandering through the peaceful gardens, which offered panoramic views of the Danube.
 For images and information on the Abbey check out the following link Melk Abbey